rflstruthers/ASP.NET-MVC-Back-End-Projects/README.md

 * Learning new efficiencies from other developers by observing their workflow and asking questions.
 * Practice with team programming/pair programming when one developer runs into a bug they cannot solve.
 * Participating in daily Stand-Up's to update the Project Manager and peers on my work.
+* Planning how to complete a User Story and implementing that plan to satify the Story requirements.

 *Jump to: [Back End Stories](#back-end-stories), [Page Top](#live-project)*